 - If you include the start and end characters (^ and $) then any URL that includes text before or after the pattern will not be matched.
 Avoid using them.
 It's very common for URLs to include query strings at the end, such as the UTM parameter that are added to URLs for tracking purposes.
 An example would be:

 - A forward-slash (/) at the end of the URL is generally optional.
 If your REGEX includes that character at the end, then a visit to the same URL but without the forward-slash wouldn't match.
 It is better not to include that final forward slash character.

 - There is a limit of 750 characters for all of our REGEX targeting rules.
-If you go over this limit, there will be no error thrown to alert you of the issue.
+If you go over this limit, an error message stating that There was a problem saving session targeting and tracking settings.
+Please retry later will alert you of this issue.

 Need help building your Regular Expressions?